newbiedev0/ML_logistic_regress/README.md

 ML-Powered Employee Analytics Dashboard
 This project provides a comprehensive solution for predicting employee attrition and performance ratings using a Streamlit-based web application.
 The dashboard is powered by machine learning models trained on the Employee-Attrition.csv dataset.

-Project Overview
-The core of this project is a two-part system:

 Model Training (model_build.py): This script cleans the data, preprocesses it using pipelines (including a custom Winsorization function), and trains two separate Logistic Regression models for attrition and performance prediction.
 The trained models are saved as performance_model.pkl and attrition_model.pkl.

 Interactive Web Dashboard (mlapp.py): This Streamlit application loads the trained models and presents a user-friendly interface.
 Users can input various employee data points and receive real-time predictions for both attrition and performance rating.
 The application is designed with two distinct tabs, making it easy to switch between prediction tasks.